k0r37k1/simplefeed-plugin/README.md

 3. Log in to your WonderCMS admin panel
 4. The SimpleFeed menu item will appear in your navigation
 5. Click on the SimpleFeed button in the admin panel to manage your posts

+See the INSTALL.md file for detailed installation instructions.

 ## Markdown Support